zynewave/podium-library/Guides/podium-guide.md

 *   [](#cmd.project.device.newbusinstance)**Add New Bus Instance**: Creates send/return mappings for a new bus instance.
 *   [](#cmd.project.device.updateaudiomidi)**Update Audio and MIDI Mappings**: If you have changed the **Audio/MIDI** configuration since the project was created, then you can use this command to update all the audio and MIDI device mappings in the project.
 Note that when you change the configuration in the **[Interfaces](#toc.interfaces)** dialog, Podium will ask you if you want to update the mappings in all open projects.
 *   [](#cmd.project.device.updaterewire)**Update ReWire Mappings**: Creates device mappings for all available ReWire devices not already imported in the project.
 For more information about ReWire, see the [ReWire devices](#toc.rewiredevices) section.
 The command is only available if the ReWire option is enabled in **Preferences**.
-*   [](#cmd.project.device.loaddatabase)**Load Plugin Database**: Replaces the plugin setup in the current project with the latest plugin database.
+*   [](#cmd.project.device.loadplugindatabase)**Load Plugin Database**: Replaces the plugin setup in the current project with the latest plugin database.
 Use this command to update an older project with your latest plugin installations.
 This command is quick since it does not scan for plugins.
 If you have changed your plugin installations since the database was last updated, then you should use the build or update commands instead.
-*   [](#cmd.project.device.builddatabase)**Build and Load Plugin Database**: Builds a new plugin database and then replaces the plugin setup in the current project.
-*   [](#cmd.project.device.updatedatabase)**Update and Load Plugin Database**: Updates the existing plugin database and then replaces the plugin setup in the current project.
-The command will only search for new plugin files.
-Any new detected plugins are added to the end of the plugin list in the database.
 *   [](#cmd.project.device.loadpluginsetuptemplate)**Load Plugin Setup from Template**: Shows a submenu with a list of all your project templates.
 Selecting a project template will replace the plugin setup in the current project with the plugin setup from the project template.
 If arrangements in the current project uses plugins mappings that are not present in the selected template, then these plugin mappings are preserved and merged with the plugin setup from the template.
 *   [](#cmd.project.device.importplugin)**Import Plugin...**: Opens a file dialog where you can select one or more VST plugin files.
 The selected plugins will be imported and added to the end of the device list.
 In comparison to the plugin database commands, plugin import allows you to set up a smaller set of plugins in your project.
 *   [](#cmd.project.device.importpluginfolder)**Import Plugins from Folder...**: Opens a **Browse For Folder** dialog.
 Podium will scan for and import detected plugins in the specified folder and any subfolders.
 Plugins that are already imported are skipped.